What is amphotericin B?

 Where can I find more information about amphotericin B?

-- Recommendations on the HIV-related uses of amphotericin B, from the Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV, prepared by the , the , and the HIV Medicine Association of the Diseases Society of America
+- Recommendations on the HIV-related uses of amphotericin B, from the Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV, and the Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Exposed and HIV-Infected Children, prepared by the , the , the HIV Medicine Association of the Diseases Society of America, and the Pediatric Infectious Diseases Society.